-McClary rarely advises adding to credit card debt but says it’s a better option than a title loan, as you’re likely to pay far less in interest than you would with a car title loan.
+McClary rarely advises adding to credit card debt but says it’s a better option than a title loan, as you’re likely to pay far less interest.

 The bottom line

 Car title loans are a convenient option for getting fast cash.
 Still, the costs are usually not worth the risk involved, and you could end up in a far worse position than you were before taking out the loan.
 Consider more affordable alternatives, like a credit card, personal loan or payday alternative loan, before settling on a car title loan.

-But if you’ve exhausted all your options and must use a car title loan, be sure to read the fine print.
+But if you’ve exhausted all your options and must use a car title loan, read the fine print.
 Title lenders must show you loan terms in writing before signing, and federal law requires that they be honest and upfront about the loan’s total cost.
 If you feel the lender isn’t disclosing all the details, take your business elsewhere.